andypowe11/vCloudDirector-Docker-Swarm/README.md

-# vCloud Director Docker cluster using Swarm
+# vCloud Director/vCloud Air Docker cluster using Swarm

-A VCA CLI script to build a CoreOS-based Docker cluster on vCloud Director using Swarm.
+A VCA CLI script to build a CoreOS-based Docker cluster on vCloud Director or vCloud Air using Swarm.

 ## Usage